airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/google-sheets-integration-with-eleapi.md

 3. Follow the on screen steps, and by allowing all the necessary permission you will get logged in.
 4. Once you are logged in, you can now map the variables as explained below.
 5. **Mapping the Variables:**
-   * After authentication, you'll see a screen where you can map the EleApi’s answers to the fields of your Google sheets.
+   * After authentication, you'll see a screen where you can map the eleapi’s answers to the fields of your Google sheets.
    * Here You can Add “Title” to your google sheet.
    * Select the bot questions from the "Question" dropdown or type "/" to list down all the questions.
    * Map these questions to parameters in your Google sheets.
 If dropdowns are not available, enter the parameter names manually.